openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

 Example:

-"Block open port on catheter fitting" could mean completely different things once the definite article is inserted.
-Compare "Block the open port on the catheter fitting." to "Block open the port on the catheter fitting.
+"Create course content" could mean completely different things once a preposition is inserted.
+Compare "Create course content for the new program." to "Create course content about the new program."

 ******************************